cavanes1/ColTools/README.md

 ## gradcomp.py
 Compares gradients and nonadiabatic couplings between two ab initio calculated points.

-## surfextractor.pl
-Extracts the necessary data for Surfgen.

 ## geomkick.py
 Takes an input file of internal coordinates and makes copies of a chosen directory with the geometry replaced with those in the input file.
 The last line of the input file must be "END".

+## Surfgen tools

+### surfextractor.pl
+Extracts the necessary data for Surfgen.

+### points.py
+Identifies quasidegeneracies from energy.all to generate points.in.
+Designed with SurfgenBound 2023 in mind.